Contact us BROKERS & AGENTS LOGIN

 How does credit insurance work?

-Credit insurance works by protecting a business from non-payment by its commercial trading partners, for reasons such as insolvency and protracted default.
-If a customer fails to pay, a Credit Insurance policy ensures the seller is covered, by indemnifying the majority of the lost amount.
+Credit insurance protects a business from non-payment by its commercial trading partners for reasons such as insolvency and protracted default.
+If a customer fails to pay, a Credit Insurance policy ensures the seller is covered by indemnifying most of the lost amount.

 What is short-term credit insurance?

-Short-term credit insurance provides cover for transactions with a risk period of up to 12 months.
-Typically supporting goods and services, short-term credit insurance gives comprehensive protection to policy holders against non-payment or buyer default.
+Short-term credit insurance covers transactions with a risk period of up to 12 months.
+Typically supporting goods and services, short-term credit insurance gives comprehensive protection to policyholders against non-payment or buyer default.

 What is medium & long-term credit insurance?

 Medium and long-term credit insurance protects companies from commercial and political risk for periods of 1-20 years.
-These policies focus on goods exports and support large projects for infrastructure, resources and transportation.
+These policies focus on goods exports and support large infrastructure, resources, and transportation projects.

 How does credit insurance cover political risk?

-Political risk credit insurance provides cover for up to 20 years against losses caused by political events, for cross-border equity and debt investments.
-Political risks include political violence, currency inconvertibility, expropriation, embargos, breach of contract and forced abandonment.
+Political risk credit insurance covers up to 20 years against losses caused by political events for cross-border equity and debt investments.
+Political risks include political violence, currency inconvertibility, expropriation, embargos, breach of contract, and forced abandonment.

 Who provides credit insurance?

-Short-term credit insurance is mainly provided by private credit insurers.
+Private credit insurers mainly provide short-term credit insurance.
 Most countries have an export credit agency (ECA) to provide medium-term credit insurance to support their exporters and strengthen their local economies.

-When underwriting risk, insurers assess elements such as type and value required, industry, debt history and trading partners.
-Generally the benefit of credit insurance far outweighs not only the risk of non-payment but also potential limitations on trade, competitiveness and growth.
-Credit insurance pricing is based on the policy holder's portfolio, the trading terms of their sector, and their debt history.
+When underwriting risk, insurers assess elements such as type and value required, industry, debt history, and trading partners.
+Generally, the benefit of credit insurance far outweighs the risk of non-payment and potential limitations on trade, competitiveness, and growth.
+Credit insurance pricing is based on the policyholder's portfolio, the trading terms of their sector, and their debt history.

 We help you solve insurance’s biggest challenge.